Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 ⏳= scaffolding partly landed ·✅= phase complete · no marker = planned (the default; an unmarked phase has not been started).
 Convention reused by other spec docs in this site.

-- ⏳ Forge Memoir replaces OpenTelemetry as training source.
-Schema
+- ⏳ Interaction ledger replaces passive tracing as training

 landed in

-shared/src/kourai_common/federation/memoir.py+memoir_schema.py+host_helpers.py(per thefeat/memoirwork from #16 forward).
-Still pending: host write paths from CLI / GUI / VN, replay tooling for inspection.
+shared/src/kourai_common/federation/memoir.py+memoir_schema.py+host_helpers.py.
+Still pending: host write paths, replay tooling for inspection.
 OTel stays for monitoring. - Per-agent LoRA adapter scaffolding.
-Council + bond adapters wired into each agent's LLM call via LiteLLM tool-use plumbing.
+Shared + personal adapters wired into each agent's LLM call via LiteLLM plumbing.
 Freeze/unfreeze semantics for inference.
-Layer-targeting per agent.
+Layer-targeting per specialist.

-- Local trainer (bond only).
-Consumes Memoir, computes per-agent loss, updates bond adapters.
+- Local trainer (personal only).
+Consumes ledger, computes per-agent loss, updates personal adapters.
 Runs every session.
 Proves the personalization story standalone — no federation yet.

-python/velocity/strategy.pyandvfl-core/src/strategy.rs.
-Ported from the official reference implementation at github.com/jmbian/LoRA-FAIR rather than reimplemented from the paper.
-Tested against the reference repo's behavior on a fixture, then translated to a Rust kernel for the hot path. - vFL: multi-tensor named aggregation.
+python/velocity/strategy.pyandvfl-core/src/strategy.rsas an ablation family.
+LoRA-FAIR ported from the official reference implementation at github.com/jmbian/LoRA-FAIR rather than reimplemented from the paper; FedEx-LoRA validated against the paper's exactness property (aggregate-then-compose equals compose-then-aggregate up to the residual).
+Tested on fixtures, then translated to Rust kernels for the hot path.
+Headline ablation numbers replicated in InteFL's sweep harness where its single-model LoRA path allows (see Relationship to InteFL). - vFL: multi-tensor named aggregation.
 Extend

 VelocityServerlayer-shapes to handle nested per-agent named tensors. - Federation client.